 Dr Anil Alexander

-Dr Anil Alexander is the Research Director and his areas of interest and experience are forensic audio processing, microphone arrays and speaker recognition.
+Dr Anil Alexander is the CEO of Oxford Wave Research and his areas of interest and experience are forensic audio processing, microphone arrays and speaker recognition.
 He has published widely in international conferences and journals and is an invited speaker at several conferences and workshops.
 His doctoral research focused on forensic automatic speaker recognition with the Speech Processing and Biometrics Group, at the Swiss Federal Institute of Technology, Lausanne, and the Institut de Police Scientifique, Faculty of Law and Criminal Sciences, University of Lausanne, both in Switzerland.
 He enjoys teaching audio processing for law enforcement and work involving speaker recognition, audio enhancement, and acoustics.
 Dr Alexander chairs the research committee of the International Association for Forensic Phonetics and Acoustics (IAFPA).

 More on what Anil did before starting up with OWR here.